jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 ## External vs Internal C2

 I believe it is important to distinct between external from internal C2. *Why?
-For instance in an air-gapped environment, assuming the adversary managed to get a backdoor into the isolated machines, s/he still needs a channel for the compromised machine to communicate with.
-That by definition should be INTERNAL C2 since the controller will typically be within the targetted premises.*
+For instance in an **air-gapped environment**, assuming the adversary managed to get a backdoor into the isolated machines, s/he still needs a channel for the compromised machine to communicate with.
+That by definition should be INTERNAL C2 since the controller will typically be within the targetted premises.* **It also means higher severity!**

 ## External -> Pivot -> Internal